gitkraken/gitkraken-client-docs/gitkraken-client/pushing-and-pulling.md

 ***
 ## Setting the upstream branch
-Whenever pushing, pulling, or fetching, GitKraken Client gets updates from the _Upstream_ branch.
+Whenever pushing, pulling, or fetching, GitKraken Desktop gets updates from the _Upstream_ branch.

 The _Upstream_ defaults to the remote branch where the local branch was checked out, but you may change the _Upstream_ to push, pull, or fetch from a different branch.